lexnederbragt/MBV3070-H19/3_Reading_and_Writing_files.md

     output = output + protein[index:index+60] + "\n"
 print output
 ```
+Question: can you identify where in the code the fasta description line comes from?

 So, now we have the output we want, and we can print it to a file.
 We first open it, then write to it, and then close it again.